Kleo-Karap/KPA_thesis/README.md

 Key Point Analysis in Greek: A new dataset and baselines

 Code to upload:
-2. KPM baselines (SmatchtoPR, Enigma, Meltemi Experiements)
+2. KPM baselines (Meltemi Experiements)
 3. KPG baseline (Meltemi finetuning)

 # Development Environment and Libraries